 There are several federal laws that protect the sanctity of a new life, even in the context of employment matters.
-Protections have been created for pregnant employees and for employees suffering from pregnancy related conditions or disabilities.
+Protections have been created for pregnant employees and for employees suffering from pregnancy-related conditions or disabilities.
 The Family and Medical Leave Act (FMLA) is a particular law that guarantees sufficient medical leave, for certain employees, to spend time with a newborn or newly adopted child.
-What many people assume, incorrectly, is that this guaranteed leave is available not just for mothers, but for father's as well.
+What many people assume, incorrectly, is that this guaranteed leave is available not just for mothers, but for fathers as well.

-History of pregnancy-related laws
+History of Pregnancy-Related Laws

 The Pregnancy Discrimination Act extends protections against gender discrimination, provided by Title VII, to pregnant women and those suffering from pregnancy-related conditions.
 The Americans with Disabilities Act also provides protections for pregnancy.
-The FMLA adds yet another layer of protection, allowing employees to take the necessary time off to recover from pregnancy and to take care of their newborn.
-Protected employees are guaranteed leave time and cannot be discriminated for taking time off.
+The FMLA adds yet another layer of protection, allowing employees to take the necessary time off to recover from pregnancy and to take care of their newborns.
+Protected employees are guaranteed leave time and cannot be discriminated against for taking time off.
 One aspect of FMLA's protections that is often overlooked is the fact that both men and women are entitled to parental leave under the FMLA.

 Employees covered by the FMLA are eligible for 12 weeks of unpaid leave in order to care for a baby in the first year after birth or placement for adoption.
 The rule is that "similarly situated men and women" are entitled to receive parental leave "on the same terms."
 These terms have specific meaning with respect to employment law.
 So, what do they mean?